neogeographica/quakesounds/LAUNCHING.md

 If you're using PowerShell on Windows, then when you manually run a Python script it will behave as if you had launched it through the GUI.

-If you want it to instead print messages inside the PowerShell window, then you need to modify the PATHEXT environment variable to include the .PY file extension.
+If you want it to instead print its messages inside the PowerShell window, then you need to modify the PATHEXT environment variable to include the .PY file extension.
 You can make this change for the current PowerShell by entering this: